15-harsh/SAGE_RAG_application/README.md

 # SAGE: A Medical RAG Application

-SAGE (Semantic Answer Generation Engine) is a sophisticated Retrieval-Augmented Generation (RAG) application designed for the medical domain.
+SAGE is a Retrieval-Augmented Generation (RAG) application designed for the medical domain.
 It provides a robust platform for users to ask questions against a knowledge base of medical documents (PDFs) and receive accurate, context-aware answers.
 The application features an interactive chat interface, bulk question processing from Excel files, and a comprehensive user feedback loop for answer validation and editing.

 ## Key Features